1995 Ais Gill rail accident

-The 1995 Ais Gill rail accident occurred near Aisgill, Cumbria, UK, at about 18:55 hrs on 31 January 1995 when a class 156 Super-Sprinter was derailed by a landslide on the Settle-Carlisle Railway line and was subsequently run into by a similar train travelling in the opposite direction.
-The Guard of the first train was fatally injured in the collision.
+The 1995 Ais Gill rail accident occurred near Aisgill, Cumbria, UK, at about 18:55 on 31 January 1995, when a class 156 Super-Sprinter was derailed by a landslide on the Settle-Carlisle Railway line, and was subsequently ran into by a similar train travelling in the opposite direction.
+The guard of the first train was fatally injured in the collision.

 Events

+Days before the collision

+Weather leading into the last week of January 1995 was snow and frost, with the weather on the week of the accident consisting of snowfall, a brief thaw, and a snowstorm that turned into a rainstorm.
+In the 24 hours before the derailment, 2.5 in of rain fell in the area.
+The excessive rainfall, on top of snow on the ground, increased landslide risk and rendered the Stainforth Tunnel impassable late on 31 January, closing the line from Ribblehead to Settle.

+Prior to collision

+Earlier on the day of the accident, a railway worker conducted an inspection of the line in the area, but observed no abnormal conditions at the area where the landslide would happen.
+The area also had no known prior landslides.

 A Class 156 Super-Sprinter formed the 1626 Carlisle to Leeds via Settle service (headcode 2H88).
-It could only proceed as far as Ribblehead railway station, about 12 miles north of Settle, as the lines from Ribblehead to Settle were blocked by flooding; so it had to return to Carlisle.
+It could only proceed as far as Ribblehead railway station, about 12 miles north of Settle, as the lines from Ribblehead to Settle were blocked by flooding, so it had to return to Carlisle.
 The driver changed cabs as the train was now heading northbound instead of southbound, and proceeded back over the Ribblehead Viaduct, and on to Aisgill Summit, the highest point on the line at 1169 ft above sea level.
 It was dark and raining heavily.

+Landslide and collision

+The train hit a landslide at Ash Bank, at 261 miles, 31 chains and 1.75 mi north of Ais Gill Summit.
+The train was traveling at 60 mph and did not observe the landslide before the crash, and did not attempt to stop as a result.
+The first carriage derailed across both tracks, and the cabin lights turned off.

-Near Aisgill Summit itself the train hit a landslide.
-It derailed across both tracks, and the cabin lights went off.
-The injured driver managed to radio Crewe Control Room.
-The conductor escorted passengers into the rear unit, which was across the northbound track.
+The injured driver managed to radio Crewe control room.
+The conductor escorted passengers into the rear carriage, which was across the northbound track.
 He then returned to see the driver who was still in the cab.
-Either the conductor or the driver (it is not known which) changed the lights from white to red to warn oncoming trains of the obstruction but no other action was taken.
+Either the conductor or the driver turned off the white headlamps and turned on the red taillamps to warn oncoming trains of the obstruction.
+The driver had no recollection of either placing the radio call on the National Network Radio with the emergency button or changing the head/tail lamps.
+The other person who could have done this, the guard, was killed in the second collision a few minutes later.

+No precautions required by the Railtrack Rule Book - walking 1.25 mi, placing three detonators, and displaying a red handlamp - were taken by the guard to protect the train.